alisaghilutfi/Vibrational-Spectroscopy-Research/README.md

 "x_test_300_merge_spectra3.npy"---> referes to the input CARS data

+## About the trained model weights

 ## Getting Started
-You can use the spyder to test the pretrained network
+You can use the spyder (5.2.2) to test the pretrained network

 ## Requirements
 Required Python environment added here.
 Better to upload a Docker file.